alexandern17/test-readme/README.md

 }
 ```
 ### Send Properties to Thunderhead ONE or Salesforce Interaction Studio
 Properties in the form of key/value pair strings can be sent to Thunderhead ONE or Salesforce Interaction Studio using the SDK's public methods.
-Create a HashMap containing key/value pair strings, and call the appropriate properties public method, as follows:
+Create a HashMap containing key/value pair strings, and call the appropriate Properties public method, as follows:
 ```java
 HashMap<String, String> propertiesMap = new HashMap<>();
 propertiesMap.put("key1", "value1");
 propertiesMap.put("key2", "value2");
 ```

-#### Send properties to a base Touchpoint
+#### Send Properties to a base Touchpoint
-To send properties to a base Touchpoint, call the following public method and pass in your `HashMap`:
+To send Properties to a base Touchpoint, call the following public method and pass in your `HashMap`:
 ```java
 One one = One.getInstance(getApplicationContext());
 one.sendBaseTouchpointProperties(propertiesMap);
 ```
 *Note:*
 - This sends a `PUT` request to Thunderhead ONE or Salesforce Interaction Studio.
-- Properties sent to a base touchpoint will be captured under a base (`/`) or wildcard (`/*`) Interaction in Thunderhead ONE or Salesforce Interaction Studio.
+- Properties sent to a base Touchpoint will be captured under a base (`/`) or wildcard (`/*`) Interaction in Thunderhead ONE or Salesforce Interaction Studio.
 The capture point api name in Thunderhead ONE, or Salesforce Interaction Studio, would have to match your key name sent above.

 #### Send Properties to an Interaction
-To send properties to a specific Interaction, call the following public method, passing the Interaction path as a string together with your HashMap containing the said properties:
+To send Properties to a specific Interaction, call the following public method, passing the Interaction path as a string together with your HashMap containing the said Properties:

 ```java
 One one = One.getInstance(getApplicationContext());